 We have working MOR grammars for these languages:

 Five of these grammars (English, Chinese, Cantonese, Japanese, Spanish) also include POST databases created by Christophe Parisse's POSTTRAIN program.
 After running MOR, you run POST to automatically disambiguate the output of MOR.
 The Chinese version is functional, but needs a bit more training and clarification of part of speech categories to improve accuracy.

-to build a grammar that targets only a few word forms, such as the German article.
+To help those interested in building their own MOR grammars, we provide these two examples of minMOR grammars.
+One is the basic example and the other indicates how to build a grammar that targets only a few word forms, such as the German article.